DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-http-requests/creating-a-custom-http-request-hook.md

     }
     ```

-* The base class constructor receives an array of [filtering rules](specifying-which-requests-are-handled-by-the-hook.md) as the first parameter to determine which requests the hook handles.
+* The base class constructor receives an array of [filter rules](select-requests-to-be-handled-by-the-hook.md) as the first parameter to determine which requests the hook handles.
 All requests are handled if no rules are passed.

     ```js
     class RequestHook {